kelwilson/Kelwilson-Dynamic-Web/README.md

 ## Getting Started

-**My project works on mobile and disktop using @Media queries .**
+**My project works on mobile and desktop using @Media queries .**

 ---

 To get a local copy up and run:

-- git clone git@github.com:nickEmma/Capstone-Project-1.git in your terminal
+- git clone https://github.com/kelwilson/First-Capstone-Project.git in your terminal

 ### Prerequisites